Join us on Facebook!

 The first mode in the list is the highest, let's go with it.

-pactl list sources will print a list of supported PulseAudio sources.
-In my case I obtain:
+pactl list sources will print a list of supported PulseAudio sources (i.e. inputs).
+In my case I get the following:

 Source #0 State: SUSPENDED Name: alsa_output.pci-0000_00_1b.0.analog-stereo.monitor Description: Monitor of Built-in Audio Analog Stereo ... [many other infos here] ...

-The complete command, in my case, looks something like that:
+The complete command, in my case, looks something like this:

 ffmpeg -video_size 1366x768 -framerate 25 -f x11grab -i :0.0 -f pulse -ac 2 -i 0 output.mkv